axelmoreen/AnkiBuddy/README.md

 This add-on does not aim to replace the core functionality of Anki in any way (it relies on you to complete your daily repetitions in order to have "learned" a card), nor has it been tested alongside SRS at-length, so your mileage may vary.
 It is something I made for myself simply for fun and to experiment with.
 Practice from multiple choice and matching can be great for drilling yourself, but I cannot guarantee any particular outcome.
 It is easier than remembering a full notecard.

 This add-on also does not write to or modify your existing Anki data at all, it only reads the deck information.
 So it is safe to use.
-But keep in mind it is still under development, so issues may arise.
+But keep in mind it is still under development, so other issues in its usage may arise.

 Issues can be directed to the [issue tracker] and contributions are always welcome!